Updates, commentary, training and advice on immigration and asylum law

 There are two separate routes, BN(O) Status Holder and BN(O) Household Member.
 The second of these is for adult children and their dependants, who formed part of the same household as a BN(O) Status Holder.
 BN(O) Status Holders can bring a dependent partner and children, and other family members with a “high level of dependency”.

 This is the only one of these bespoke routes which has an application fee, which is £180 if applying for two and a half years, and £250 if applying for five years.
-The Immigration Health Surcharge must also be paid.
-For adults this is currently £1,560 for two and a half years and £3,120 for five years.
+The immigration health surcharge must also be paid.
+For adults this is currently £2,587.50 for two and a half years and £5,175 for five years.

-As can be seen below, the number of grants is starting to drop significantly.
-The scheme has been operating for over two years and the majority of people who are eligible and wish to come to the UK are likely to have already done so.
+As can be seen below, the number of grants has dropped significantly, before increasing again in at the beginning of 2024.
+The scheme has been operating for over three years and the majority of people who are eligible and wish to come to the UK are likely to have already done so.

-Only 22 Hong Kong nationals have been granted refugee status since the first quarter of 2020.
+Only 74 Hong Kong nationals have been granted refugee status since the first quarter of 2020 to the end of March 2024.
 Delays may account for some of this low number, but it seems likely that some people will have withdrawn their claims after the BNO route was opened.
+However the recent increase to the immigration health surcharge may lead to more people entering the asylum system as they cannot afford to access or remain in the route (fee waivers are available but have been made very difficult for people in this route to access).

 Afghanistan